jamtur01/pss_book/practical_software_security.md

 ### WS * ###
 ### REST ###

-# Building a Software Security Program#
+# A Practical Software Security Program#
 <!-- target of 100 pages -->
 This section of the book provides you with a blue-print to build and manage your own software security program that we have called the *Practical Software Security Framework*.
 The term framework is of course heavily overloaded in the software world but if we consider that any framework is a collection of organized components that work together then the acronym seems to fit well.
 While the framework can certainly be adopted 'soup to nuts' and we think that this is a good 'north star' for most teams to work towards, we recognize that most readers will want to take individuals parts of the framework and implement them incrementally, customizing them to suit their needs.